Rockdale, New South Wales: Transport

 The Princes Highway is the main road through Rockdale.
 West Botany Street, to the east, runs parallel to Princes Highway.
 Bay Street links Rockdale to General Holmes Drive at Brighton-le-Sands.
 Rockdale railway station is on the Illawarra line of the Sydney Trains network.
-Rockdale is a major bus interchange for Transit Systems buses, which operates services to Miranda, Brighton-Le-Sands, Burwood and Mascot and Transdev which operates to Hurstville.
+Rockdale is a major bus interchange for Transit Systems buses, which operates services to Westfield Miranda, Brighton-Le-Sands, Westfield Burwood and Mascot station and U-Go Mobility which operates to Hurstville.
+Rockdale is approximately a 20 minute commute to the CBD via public transport and approximately a 25 minute commute to the CBD by driving.

 Rockdale to Brighton-Le-Sands tram line

 This line opened as a private steam tramway in 1885.
 It was electrified in 1900, and moved into government ownership in 1914.
 The line connected with the trains at Rockdale station, then passed down Bay Street to Brighton-Le-Sands.
 The line was single track throughout, with a passing loop at each end.
 The line closed in 1949 and was replaced by a bus service.
 A small depot in Rockdale maintained the cars.

-Rockdale is also serviced by St George Community Transport, a HACC funded transport serviced for the Frail Aged, people with disability and their carers.
+Rockdale is also serviced by St George Community Transport, a HACC funded transport serviced for the frail aged, people with disability and their carers.